Ric Flair: Legal problems

 In December 2005, a judge issued arrest warrants for Flair after a road rage incident that took place in Charlotte, North Carolina, in which Flair allegedly got out of his car, grabbed a motorist by the neck, and damaged his vehicle.
 Flair was charged with two misdemeanors, injury to personal property and simple assault and battery.
 This incident was ridiculed on WWE programming, most notably by the wrestler Edge.

 In September 2007, Flair opened a financial business called Ric Flair Finance.
 In July 2008, Flair Finance filed for bankruptcy.
-Following Flair's debut in Total Nonstop Action Wrestling his former employer, Ring of Honor, filed a lawsuit in 2010, alleging that Flair owed them over $40,000 and that he had not appeared at several events that he was contractually obligated to appear at.
+Following Flair's debut in Total Nonstop Action Wrestling (TNA) his former employer, Ring of Honor (ROH), filed a lawsuit in 2010, alleging that Flair owed them over $40,000 and that he had not appeared at several events that he was contractually obligated to appear at.
 The lawsuit was never resolved.

-Highspots Inc. claimed that Flair had given them the NWA World Heavyweight Championship belt as collateral for the loan.
+Highspots Inc. claimed that Flair had given them the NWA World Heavyweight Championship belt as collateral for a loan.
 A warrant for Flair's arrest was issued in May 2011 for being held in contempt of court for violating the terms of his settlement with Highspots.
 If Flair had failed to comply he could have potentially faced 90 days in jail.
 On June 25, Highspots released a statement over their official Facebook page stating that someone had paid Flair's debts.